rokf/vis-golang/README.md

 - `gofmt` runs with the `-s` (simplify code) flag
 - `goimports`'s `-local` flag can be set through a `GOIMPORTS_LOCAL` environment variable

-### `gotest`
+### `gotest[!]`

 Runs `go test` for the currently active file's package.
 In case of failure a window with the output is opened.
+The current window layout will be respected.

 It looks for a `GOTEST_FLAGS` environment variable at runtime.
 If it's present then it appends its content to the end of the `go test` command (useful together with `direnv` for example).

+**If forced** only the test under the current cursor possition will be executed.
+The cursor has to be located on a word matching the `^Test` pattern.

 ### `gout`